 While reminder text has always been a part of the game (look at early versions of Fog, for example), it was originally indistinguishable from rules text.
 Only in Mirage was it first put into parentheses and italics or used to define new or seldom-used keywords.

 For a single-card example, here's a 2013 printing of Sol Ring with a silver card frame, rarity-coded expansion symbol, modern card frame and wording, and flavor text filling in the empty space in the text box.
 Here's the original with its old-school fantasy look, brown artifact frame, "mono artifact" on the type line, no expansion symbol, and giant rules text with no tap symbol that references "interrupts".
+The artist interprets Sol Ring as some kind of cosmic/stellar event instead of a wearable artifact, hence the modern flavor text referencing the older depiction as a lost artificer's technique from another time.

 Of particular note is the fact that in its earliest incarnation 40k was more than a little campy and silly at times, whereas now the setting is famous for being a Darker and EdgierCrapsack Universe.
 Among the fandom, First Edition Warhammer 40k is usually only considered canon from a Broad Strokes point of view since large portions of its background information is no longer compatible with the current 40k universe.